jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-1-Access_Federation_and_Federated_Repositories/README.md

 In this section, you will create a user in the main JPD and check that it is synchronized with the second JPD and edge nodes.

+Log in the [main platform](https://dsodmultisite.jfrog.io/) with your credentials and select the **All Projects** project

 1. From the **Administration module**, click on Users then create a new user
 2. Fill required fields with relevant data and save (you can assign the user to the platform_admins group)
 ![New User](./assets/lab1_create_user.png)
-3. Use the newly created user to log in another platform
+3. Use the newly created user to log in [second JPD](), [HK edge node](ttps://dsodedgehk.jfrog.io/) or / and [Aus Edge node](https://dsodedgeaus.jfrog.io/)
 ![Log In](./assets/lab1_log_in_federated.png)
 4. You are now logged in the other platform.
 You may have read only access if you didn't provide permission during the user creation.

-You can repeat these steps and create Groups and Access token either in the main JPD or the second JPD.
-Check that these resources are federated as expected.
+You can repeat these steps and create Users, Groups and Access token in one platform and check that it is replicated everywhere.
 You can also delete your own resources.

 ## Federated Repositories

 In this section, you will create a federated repository and monitor the synchronisation between the source and destinations

+Use the **main** JPD and select your **student** project

 1. Find the docker repository <PROJECT_KEY>-app-docker-dev-local
 2. Convert this repository to **Federated** using the UI or via [JFrog CLI](#convert-local-repository-to-a-federated-repository)